 Could Ron and Joan Buy Their House Today?

 According to Relative Realty, Ron and Joan's house is worth more than $400,000 today, 23.7 times their 1958 purchase price.
 Yet Ron's $3,500 police salary would be equal to bringing home $29,877 per year in modern dollars—only 8.5 times his 1958 salary—according to the inflation calculator from Bank of Canada.
 All else being equal, Ron and Joan never could have bought that house today.

 So how much would it take?
 Using a financing calculator from a Canadian realtor, Premiere Mortgage Center, in order to buy that same $400,000 house today with 10 percent down (Ron and Joan's 1958 down payment was around 8 percent) and pay it off in 15 years, you'd need to make around $112,000 annually.
 And if you're willing to sign up for a 30-year loan instead, you'll still need to be making around $77,000 per year—still more than double Ron's adjusted salary.

 The moral of the story is this: It's a lot harder, financially, to own a home today than it was for our grandparents, and it requires a much larger salary.

-What Salary Do You Need to Buy a Home in 2016?
+What Salary Do You Need to Buy a Home Today?